How Do I

 There is a lot that goes into the selling process of a structured settlement and doing it the right way so your best interests are looked after.
 There are many factors which go into this process.
 Call 888-404-4242 to see how much you can get.
 You could be much more comfortable than you thought and get more money than you expected.

 No. A judge has to sign off on selling your payments from your structured settlement.
+Why?
+Because a judge was involved in creating or the ordering of the creation of your settlement.
 Once approved, the legal process takes place.
 He or she will determine if selling will better your life.
-Once the judge approves the transaction, the insurance company who has been paying you releases the money to the factoring company, and then you are paid.
+Once the judge approves the transaction, the insurance company that has been paying you releases the money to the factoring company, and then you are paid.

 Are you asking, "How fast can I get my cash for my structured settlement"?
 Then you've come to the right place.
 Generally, payments in personal injury cases are lump-sum payments.
 This means that the defendant makes one payment to you to settle the matter.